- Blog

 From real cases I was solving throughout the year, I built AI tools.
 First they served me.
 Then I opened them on kainext.cl because if I had that problem, others did too — and that way I could scale without creating a new project from scratch each time.

 In that process I integrated MercadoPago as a payment method for websites.
 I validated it the only way that gives you real certainty: I used my own card and paid one thousand pesos for one credit.
-That payment was KaiNext's first real client in that model.
+That payment was KaiNext's first real transaction in that model.

 The first external payment hasn't arrived yet.
 The tools today have four registered users.
 Two are me — an admin account and a regular account.
 The other two are trusted people who helped me test them.